Gothic-Modding-Community/gmc/docs/contribute/index.md

    This will install all dependencies.

-6. Add the remote upstream repository and fetch the history using this command:
+6. Add the remote upstream repository and fetch the history using these commands:

     ```bash
     git remote add upstream https://github.com/auronen/gmc.git